Growth rates of Coxeter groups and Perron numbers: Brink and Howlett's automata and their properties

 \section{Brink and Howlett's automata and their properties}

-In this section we briefly recall the general construction of the automata $\mathrm{ShortLex}$ and $\mathrm{Geo}$ that accept, respectively, the shortlex and geodesic languages for an arbitrary Coxeter group $G$ with generating set $S = \{ s_1, s_2, \dots, s_n \}$.
-Then we shall concentrate on some combinatorial and dynamical properties of those automata in the case when $G$ is $\infty$-spanned.
+In this section we briefly recall the general construction of the automata $\mathsf{ShortLex}$ and $\mathsf{Geo}$ that accept, respectively, the shortlex and geodesic languages for an arbitrary Coxeter group $G$ with standard generating set $S = \{ s_1, s_2, \dots, s_n \}$.
+Then we shall concentrate on some combinatorial and dynamical properties of those automata in the case when $G$ is $\infty$--spanned.
+For the background on automata and regular languages and their usage for Coxeter groups we refer the reader to the book \cite{BB}.